MichelPescina/FullStackOpen-Answers/part0/README.md

     Note right of browser: The user introduces a new message inside <br> the form and clicks the Save button.

-    Note right of browser: The browser redraws notes and<br> sends a POST request to the server.
+    Note right of browser: The browser redraws notes with new one <br> added and sends a POST request to the server.

     Note right of browser: The POST request's body contains the message: <br> {"content":"₍^. .^₎⟆","date":"2025-04-11T04:35:40.831Z"}

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa